What to Expect from a Master of Healthcare Administration Program

 - Practice manager

-While the earning potential and career outlook will be unique for each job title, it can be helpful to note that the Bureau of Labor Statistics projects a 20 percent increase in medical and health services manager employment through 2026, with a current median annual salary of about $98,350.*
+While the earning potential and career outlook will be unique for each job title, it can be helpful to note that the Bureau of Labor Statistics projects a 20 percent increase in medical and health services manager employment through 2026.*

 But the impact of earning an MHA isn’t just having the potential to take on leadership roles in healthcare.
 Earning an MHA builds graduates’ proficiency in critical skills like financial management, digital fluency, ethical leadership, strategic planning, operations management, organizational change and more.